Sifu-Modding/Sifu-Modding-Project/README.md

 Then you need to just build it again.
 Same with first time packaging - package it again.

 ### Credits:
-- [Buckminsterfullerene]("https://github.com/Buckminsterfullerene02") for the text (I copied the text because yours was so easy to understand <3)
+- [Buckminsterfullerene]("https://github.com/Buckminsterfullerene02") for the text (I copied the text because yours was so easier to understand <3)